Two-Phase Treatment – Richardson, TX

 Has your child completed Phase One Orthodontics?
 Are they ready to move to a two-phase treatment that will allow them to see a healthier, more beautiful smile?
-If so, your orthodontist at Richardson Orthodontics, Dr. Tamara Jones, is here to deliver optimal results in a safe and friendly environment.
+If so, your orthodontist at Richardson Orthodontics, Dr. Tamara Jones and Dr. Hanson, are here to deliver optimal results in a safe and friendly environment.
 Using traditional braces on the upper and lower teeth, your child will be well on their way to a new and improved smile that gives them greater confidence and ensures better oral health.
 To find out more about this process, or to find an orthodontist near me, contact us today to schedule an appointment.

 Why Choose Richardson Orthodontics for Two-Phase Treatment?

 - Board-certified orthodontist, Dr. Tamara Jones and Dr. Hanson

 - Dental insurance accepted and flexible financing available

 What is Two-Phase Treatment?

 Your child is finished with Phase One and has spent ample time resting and allowing their permanent teeth to fully erupt.
 As long as their initial treatment was a success, these adult teeth should have no issues moving into the correct position.
 But most children who undergo Phase One treatment must continue onto Phase Two when recommended by an orthodontist.

 This is the stage of orthodontic treatment that allows for teeth to move into proper alignment by identifying their exact location and formulating a plan using traditional braces to move them into place.
 This not only ensures healthier teeth and gums, but their aesthetic will be improved as well.